History & Political Science Internships & Student Resources

 Put your knowledge into practice, and prepare for your career.

-History majors have numerous opportunities for hands-on or field experience, options for national and international scholarships and fellowships, or to pursue departmental honors through a research thesis.
+History and Political Science majors have numerous opportunities for hands-on or field experience, options for national and international scholarships and fellowships, or to pursue departmental honors through a research thesis.

-We encourage majors in Lebanon Valley College’s History Program to complete an internship as part of their undergraduate experience.
+We encourage majors in Lebanon Valley College’s History and Political Science programs to complete an internship as part of their undergraduate experience.
 Internships offer students the opportunity to work in a professional setting, guided by practitioners in the field with academic supervision by the college.
 Students in the Law & Society program are required to fulfill at least one three-credit internship.

 • Help students identify career goals and formulate plans for graduate study